chessplayer9/test_temp/content/dataset.md

         ```

         ## Sub-dataset 3
-        The data from Sub-dataset 3 is sourced from CC3M and RS5M.
-To expand the diversity included in the dataset, we consider retrieving aerial images with the same semantics or categories from above web datasets.
-Sub-dataset 3 contains 11,037 images with 137 classes, which are included in the 187 classes in Sub-dataset 1.
+        The data from **Sub-dataset 3** is sourced from CC3M and RS5M.
+To expand the diversity included in the dataset, we consider retrieving **aerial** images with the same semantics or categories from above web datasets. **Sub-dataset 3** contains 11,037 images with 137 classes, which are included in the 187 classes in **Sub-dataset 1**.
 The file structure of the dataset is as follows:
         ```text
         sub-dataset3-Aerial-domain3/
-        ├── ALL/ (All 11,037 images with 137 classes.)
+        ├── ALL/
         │   ├── train/ (Train set)
         │   │   ├── BareLand/ (Class XXX)
         │   │   │   ├──xxxxx.jpg (Images of class XXX)